rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 The training correlates features to outputs in order to predict outputs based on new inputs.

+   * For time series analysis, use a "recurrent net".
+   Recurrent nets process data that changes with time, using a feedback loop that acts as a forecasting engine.

+   Recurrent networks have a network topology in which data flow itself is recycled.
+   It is used, for example, to generate sequences of words from the vectors describing the "meaning" of pictures.
+Each word depends on all that have already been produced.

-   * For text processing (Sentiment Analysis) and speech recognition:
+   * For text processing (Sentiment Analysis) and speech recognition: use a
+   Recurrent Net or a
-   RNTN (Recurrent Net or a Recursive Neural Tensor Network) that operates on a character level.
+   RNTN (Recursive Neural Tensor Network) that operates at individual character level.
    RNTNs were conceived by Richard Socher of
    <a target="_blank" href="https://metamind.io/">
    MetaMind.io</a> as part of his PhD thesis at Stanford.
    In 2016 it became part of Salesforce Einstein Predictive Services at https://metamind.readme.io/v1/docs

-   Recurrent nets can process data that changes with time, and has a feedback loop that acts as a forecasting engine.

-   RNTNs are better than feedforward or recurrent nets with data with a hierarchical structure (binary trees), such as the parse trees of a group of sentences.
+   RNTNs are better than feed-forward or recurrent nets with data with a hierarchical structure (binary trees), such as the parse trees of a group of sentences.

-   TOOL:
+   "Backpropagation" is an algorithm for weight updates used in both feed-forward and (unrolled) recurrent networks.

+   * For image (object) recognition is DBN (Deep Belief Network) or Convolutional Net.

+   <strong>Convolution</strong> means use of the same filter (also called a "kernel")
+   across the whole image, just like use of a filter in Photoshop.﻿
    <a target="_blank" href="https://clarifai.com/">
    Clarifai</a> uses a convolutional net to recognize things and concepts in a digital image.
    It then presents similar images.

-   * For time series analysis, use a recorrent net.

-   * For image recognition: DBN (Deep Belief Network) or Convolutional Net

-   * For object recognition: Convolutional Net
+   Kernel methods are a group of algorithms for classification.
+   <strong>Support Vector Machine (SVM)</strong>
+   being the best known from Vapnik and Cortes in the early 1990s at Bell Labs and Vapnik and Chervonenkis as early as 1963.
+   SVM classifies by finding in training data "decision boundaries" between sets of points belonging to different categories.
+Classifying new data points involves checking which side of the decision boundary they fall on.

 ### Unsupervised learning #

+The "unsupervised" part of unsupervised learning means it makes use of a dataset without labels.

-aims to discover a good internal representation of the input.
+It uses "feature extraction" to discover a good internal representation of the input.
-It makes use of a dataset without labels.
-Feature extraction:
 It identifies the structure of data to solve some given task.

-Pattern recognition:
-It <strong>classifies</strong> patterns and clusters data.
+It uses "Pattern recognition" to <strong>classify</strong> patterns and clusters data.

    * Autoencoders encode their own structure.
    They are feature extractors with the same number of input and output nodes.